 This definition of the makeup of a skeptic is absolutely valid.
 There exists a problem however, in that a sufficiently detrimental portion of those who call themselves ‘skeptics’ teach and purposely practice a different ethic.

 Ethical Skepticism is a long held value on the part of those in our history who have born true brilliance in their successes inside of science, social issues, technology, government and discovery.
 An Ethical Skeptic first recognizes the shortcomings of those who hold power and those of his own assumptions.
 The Ethical Skeptic then sets about a methodology which neutralizes these shortcomings and approaches solving the riddles wrapped around our resulting ignorance as a culture and body scientific.
-The Ethical Skeptic is not as concerned about always being right as he is about establishing clarity and value.
+The Ethical Skeptic is not as concerned about doubting things and always being right as he is about defending a mental self discipline of epoché; followed by the establishment of clarity and value in his research.
 He is insatiably curious, yet obsessive in defending the integrity of the knowledge development process.
 He says “Look here, at what is predictably consistent.
 It may be significant.
 Let’s mature it enough to test, along with its counter claims, for falsification.”
 He tolerates the potential falsification of his own pursuit, despite the irony of having pursued it passionately.